riskthatbiscuit/CMcGrath_Portfolio/README.md

 ## Footer
 At the bottom of the landing page is a footer that provides a note that the page was made by Casey.

+## Device Settings
+THe webpage is designed to change when screen size is reduced to provide a more legible format.
+The screen width at which this occurs is 768px.

 ### Technologies used
 This website was built using only HTML and CSS.